zmadscientist/OjitoDiscoveries/README.md

 #### McConnell I (MCI)
 *"MCI consists of an accumulation of disarticulated skeletal elements, including ribs, teeth, vertebrae, one tooth, and one gastrolith in situ.
 The bones represent at least two individuals, a sauropod and a carnosaur Gillette, 1991).
 They are at the base of a short, steep slope in a silty olive claystone that crops out 2.8 km southeast of SSI.
 The MCI stratum is part of a thick floodplain overbank sequence that is near the top of the Brushy Basin Member."*

-In our adventures we have found more and larger finds in MCII but MCI does have an apparent "end of an Allosaurid fibula" - or did - we tried to place it out of harms way (floods) protected by a larger boulder - but the last three trips have proven we can no longer find this bone, it very well was likely washed down the arroyo - we still have pictures and video!
+In our adventures we have found more and larger finds in MCII but MCI does have an apparent "end of an Allosaurus fibula" - or did - we tried to place it out of harms way (floods) protected by a larger boulder - but the last three trips have proven we can no longer find this bone, it very well was likely washed down the arroyo - we still have pictures and video!

 #### McConnell II (MCII)
 *"Only 0.1 km south-southeast of MCI, the MCII site is stratigraphically 13 m higher than its neighbor.
 One large bone and numerous bone flakes and fragments (unidentified to date) are exposed here.
-They are eroding from a dark reddish-brown siltstone_bed that is part of the same floodplain-overbank complex as MCI."*
+They are eroding from a dark reddish-brown siltstone bed that is part of the same floodplain-overbank complex as MCI."*

 MCII sports a couple of large splintering bones eroding out from red claystone.
 The larger appears to be a large head of rib of a sauropod of some kind.